wpswings/woo-refund-and-exchange-lite/readme.txt

 == Changelog ==

+= 4.3.0 - Released on 10 October 2023 =
+* New: Compatibility with WP(6.3.1) and WC(8.1.1)
+* New: Compatibility with HPOS
+* New: Added Banner image in ORG backend

 = 4.2.2 - Released on 25 September 2023 =
 * New: Compatibility with WP(6.3.1) and WC(8.1.1)
 * New: Added hooks for the RMA Report( Pro ) compatibility